Your Brain on Real Connection vs. Social Media: What Happens When We Connect Face-to-Face

 We don’t have to throw out social media—but we do need to be aware of what our brain and body actually crave:

-Even 5 minutes of in-person presence can do what hours online can’t.
+Even five minutes of authentic in-person interaction can reduce stress and restore nervous system balance (Keltner, 2016) what hours of online presence can’t.

 Text a friend → then schedule a walk or coffee